FHA Vs. Conventional Loans: Definition And Differences

 Credit score requirements for a conventional loan vary depending on the lender.
-However, you generally need a minimum credit score of 620 or higher in order to qualify for a conventional mortgage.
+However, you generally need a minimum credit score of 620 to qualify for a conventional mortgage.
 This is based on your median score as an individual.
 If you have a co-borrower, Fannie Mae often looks at things a little differently than other mortgage investors.
 They take the average median score of all borrowers on the loan rather than the lowest median score.
 This can make it easier to qualify.

 FHA Loan Credit Score Requirements

 You can qualify for an FHA home loan with a credit score as low as 500, but it does come with strings attached.
-For example, you need to be able to put 10% down in order to get an FHA loan with a credit score of 500.
+For example, you need to be able to put 10% down to get an FHA loan with a credit score of 500.

 The higher your credit score, the lower your down payment needs to be for an FHA loan.
-Generally, most FHA loan lenders (including Rocket Mortgage®) require borrowers to have a credit score of 580 and above.
+Generally, most FHA loan lenders (including Rocket Mortgage) require borrowers to have a credit score of 580 and above.
 The qualifying credit score is the lowest median score if you have a co-borrower.
 If you're an individual, it's your middle score.